-The Nature Conservancy invites photographers to enter its 7th Annual Photography Competition.
+The Nature Conservancy invites photographers to enter its 2013 Digital Photo Contest.
 You must read the following rules, terms and legal conditions before submitting any photos!
 Click here to read the legal conditions.

-The Nature Conservancy 7th Annual Digital Photography Competition (the "Contest") is open to ALL photographers at least 18 years of age, except employees of The Nature Conservancy and the immediate families of such employees.
+The Nature Conservancy 2013 Digital Photo Contest (the "Contest") is open to ALL photographers at least 18 years of age, except employees of The Nature Conservancy and the immediate families of such employees.
 The contest is open to all participants regardless of residence or citizenship, so long as the laws of their jurisdiction allow participation.

 WHAT TO ENTER:

-We are especially interested in images that showcase the wide range of habitats across our planet, including all types of forests, grasslands, lakes and rivers, deserts and arid lands, rainforests, marine habitats and coral reefs.
+We are especially interested in images that showcase the wide range of habitats across our planet, including:

 All photographs should accurately reflect the subject matter and the scene as it appeared.
 Photos that have been digitally altered beyond standard optimization (removal of dust, cropping, reasonable adjustments to exposure, color and contrast, etc.) will be disqualified.
 Multiple exposures that have been combined to produce a single "High Dynamic Range" image are acceptable.
 Images that do not meet these requirements may or may not be judged at the judging panel's sole discretion.